aazaff/teachPaleobiology/GitTutorial/gitTutorial.md

 # Introduction

 The following is a revised version of the git and GitHub tutorial.
-You can (and should) use the new [gitWindows](https://github.com/aazaff/teachPaleobiology/blob/master/GitTutorial/gitWindows.md) or [gitApple](https://github.com/aazaff/teachPaleobiology/blob/master/GitTutorial/gitApple.md) tutorials to install and setup git on your computer.
 You can still access the [old git tutorial](https://github.com/aazaff/teachPaleobiology/blob/master/GitTutorial/GitStarted.md) and list of [basic git commands](https://github.com/aazaff/teachPaleobiology/blob/master/GitTutorial/BasicGitCommands.md).
 However, everything you need to get started with git (other than installation) is included in this tutorial.

+## Installion and Setup

+You can (and should) use the new [gitWindows](https://github.com/aazaff/teachPaleobiology/blob/master/GitTutorial/gitWindows.md) or [gitApple](https://github.com/aazaff/teachPaleobiology/blob/master/GitTutorial/gitApple.md) tutorials to install and set up git on your computer.

 ## How to use git